Victor Sjöström: Career

 Drawn from the stage to the fledgling motion picture industry, he made his first film in 1912 under the direction of Mauritz Stiller.
 Between 1912 and 1923, he directed another forty-one films in Sweden, some of which are now lost.
-Those surviving include The Sons of Ingmar (1919), Karin, Daughter of Ingmar (1920) and The Phantom Carriage (1921), all based on stories by the Nobel Prize–winning novelist Selma Lagerlöf.
+Those surviving include The Sons of Ingmar (1919), Karin, Daughter of Ingmar (1920) and The Phantom Carriage (1921), all based on stories by the Nobel Prize-winning novelist Selma Lagerlöf.
 Many of his films from the period are marked by subtle character portrayal, fine storytelling and evocative settings in which the Swedish landscape often plays a key psychological role.
 The naturalistic quality of his films was enhanced by his (then revolutionary) preference for on-location filming, especially in rural and village settings.
 He is also known as a pioneer of continuity editing in narrative filmmaking.

 In 1923, Sjöström accepted an offer from Louis B. Mayer to work in the United States.
 In Sweden, he had acted in his own films as well as in those for others, but in Hollywood he devoted himself solely to directing.
 Using an anglicized name, Victor Seastrom, he made the drama film Name the Man (1924) based on the Hall Caine novel, The Master of Man.
 He directed stars of the day such as Greta Garbo, John Gilbert, Lillian Gish, Lon Chaney, and Norma Shearer in another eight films in America before his first talkie in 1930.
 One of these was the 1926 film The Scarlet Letter, starring Lillian Gish as the adulterous Hester Prynne.

 Uncomfortable with the modifications needed to direct sound films, Victor Sjöström returned to Sweden, where he directed two more films before his final directing effort, an English-language drama filmed in the United Kingdom Under the Red Robe (1937).
 Over the following 15 years, Sjöström returned to acting in the theatre, performed a variety of leading roles in more than a dozen films, and was a company director of Svensk Film Industri.
-Arguably his noted performance came with his final film role.
+Arguably his most noted performance came with his final film role.
 On the cusp of turning 78, he played the elderly professor Isak Borg in Ingmar Bergman's film Wild Strawberries (1957).

 Personal life

 Sjöström was married three times.
-His daughter was actress Guje Lagerwall (1918–2019).
+His daughter actress Guje Lagerwall (1918–2019) was born to his third wife actress Edith Erastoff-Sjöström.

 Death and legacy

-Victor Sjöström died in Stockholm on 3 January 1960 at the age of 80, and was buried in the Norra begravningsplatsen (Northern cemetery).
+Victor Sjöström died in Stockholm on 3 January 1960 at the age of 80, from undisclosed causes, and was buried in the Norra begravningsplatsen (Northern cemetery).

 A theatre in Filmhuset, home of the Swedish Film Institute, was named in his honour as "Bio Victor".
 His film The Phantom Carriage serves as an inspiration for the 2024 film Nosferatu.